The modern-day marketer relies heavily on the accuracy of their ad pixel.

-CHEQ’s own data showed that last black Friday, bots made up one-third of all online shoppers.
-Many companies see invalid traffic rates as high as 40% on their website, and in some cases even higher.
+CHEQ’s own data showed that last Black Friday, bots made up one-third of all online shoppers.
+Many companies see invalid traffic rates as high as 40% on their website and, in some cases, even higher.

 With so many skewed signals, ad optimization does more harm than good.

-The whole idea behind “smart campaigns”, as opposed to standard campaigns, was to automate operations and lift performance.
-But when optimization is based on a bot click, a fake lead submitted via an automation tool, or a purchase made by a fraudster as part of a carding attack, then the feedback loop is skewed.
+The whole idea behind “smart campaigns,” as opposed to standard campaigns, was to automate operations and lift performance.
+But when optimization is based on a bot click, a fake lead submitted via an automation tool, or a purchase made by a fraudster as part of a carding attack, the feedback loop is skewed.

-The results are extremely damaging and can be felt at both the ad spend and revenue level, as well as further downstream where increased bad traffic can abuse company resources and jeopardize data integrity.
+The results are extremely damaging and can be felt at both the ad spend and revenue level, as well as further downstream, where increased bad traffic can abuse company resources and jeopardize data integrity.